 A BAC of 0.08 or more will most likely result in a DWI (driving while intoxicated) charge, the most severe, and generally referred to as “per se” intoxication.

 The BAC below 0.08 will result in a DUI (driving under the influence) charge, a lower included offense.
 Your physical appearance such as slurred speech, bloodshot eyes, performance on field sobriety tests — all will be considered as well as chemical tests.

-A driver’s blood alcohol concentration or BAC can be measured by testing the driver’s blood, breath, or urine.
 Generally at the scene the Officer will rely upon both the physical attributes as well as the reading of the breathalyzer machine.
-Given the severity of the mandatory minimum sentences and the general unreliability of breathalyzer machines, blood and urine tests are now more prevalent.
+Given the severity of the mandatory minimum sentences, in more serious cases and when there is accident or fatality, blood and urine tests are more prevalent.

 The first time penalties for DC DWI/DUI conviction are fines of no more than $1000 and a maximum prison term of no more than 180 days.